LaurenQ2/Microbiome-Analysis-in-QIIME2/README.md

 --o-representative-sequences $PWD/analysis/ITS/ITS_rep-seqs.qza \
 --o-denoising-stats $PWD/analysis/ITS/ITS_denoising-stats.qza
 ```
+&nbsp;
-> Create data visualizations of both of the output files generated in the last step.
+> Create data visualizations from the output files generated in the last step.
 ``` bash
 qiime metadata tabulate \
 --m-input-file $PWD/analysis/16S/16S_denoising-stats.qza \